mike-ward/mike-ward.github.io/_posts/2008-11-26-resolving-virtual-paths-to-uris-in-asp-net.md

 ---
 layout: post
-title:  Resolving Virtual Paths to Uri's in ASP.Net
+title: 'Resolving Virtual Paths to Uri's in ASP.Net'
 ---
 ASP.Net has a boat load of methods for dealing with paths.
 However, no where can I find a method to convert a virtual path (~/) to its equivalent Uri.
 Perhaps it’s there but darn if I can find it.
 The best I can up with is: